Ever thought of becoming a commissaire, official or referee?

 Overview of responsibilities

-- Oversee and approve pre-event planning and documentation
+- Overseeing and checking pre-event planning and documentation.

-- Ensure clear communication with organisers, event teams, riders and parents.
+- Ensuring clear communication with organisers, event teams, riders, and parents.

 Benefits of being a commissaire

 - Free British Cycling Bronze membership for qualified regional commissaires and above which entitles them to all member discounts

 - Free clothing for regional commissaires and above

 - Commissaire Matters newsletter

 - Support from the officials support team and regional events officers

 - Commissaires need to remain active, keep up to date, and follow the code of conduct.

 - Qualified commissaires will be required to support trainee commissaires and events at all levels, to enable growth, development and ensure sustainability.